janko/image_processing/doc/vips.md

 If you're using something other than Homebrew, see the [installation instructions] for more details.

-Note: libvips 8.6 or higher is required.
+NOTE: libvips 8.6 or higher is required.

 ## Methods